black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 Using const, create a variable named month and assign it the month from date with the .getMonth() method.

 Remember to add 1 to the number returned by .getMonth().

+# Step 6
+The .getFullYear() method returns a number which represents the year for the provided date.

+Using const, create a variable named year and assign it the year from date with the .getFullYear() method.